mmuratarat/mmuratarat.github.io/_posts/2019-02-14-csv-splitting-tfdata-lstm.md

 ---
 layout: post
-title: "Reading CSV file by using Tensorflow Data API and splitting into training and testing sets and for LSTM"
+title: "Reading CSV file by using Tensorflow Data API and Splitting Tensor into Training and Test Sets for LSTM"
 author: "MMA"
 comments: true
 ---

 There might be times when you only have your data in a one big `CSV` file and you need to feed it into Tensorflow and at the same time, you need to split into two sets: training and testing sets.
-Using [`train_test_split` function of Scikit-Learn](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html){:target="_blank"} cannot be proper because of using a `TextLineReader` of [Tensorflow Data API](https://www.tensorflow.org/api_docs/python/tf/data){:target="_blank"} so the data is now a tensor.
+Using [`train_test_split` function of Scikit-Learn](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html){:target="_blank"} cannot be proper because of using a [`TextLineReader`](https://www.tensorflow.org/api_docs/python/tf/data/TextLineDataset){:target="_blank"} of [Tensorflow Data API](https://www.tensorflow.org/api_docs/python/tf/data){:target="_blank"} so the data is now a tensor.
 Scikit-Learn works on Numpy arrays not Tensorflow's tensors.

 Here, we will show how you can do it using [Tensorflow Data API](https://www.tensorflow.org/api_docs/python/tf/data){:target="_blank"} efficiently.
 Firstly, let's create a CSV file, consisting of 204 observations, 33 features and one binary labels and save it into our directory.